tsender/auto_scene_gen/documentation/creating_vehicle_nodes.md

 Once the OK status changes to false, the reset procedure is triggered (all of this takes place inside the vehicle status callback):
 1. The vehicle disabled timestamp is recorded
 2. If the incoming vehicle status message was not preempted (i.e, the simulation was not aborted due to a detected issue), then:
-   - The node will have the chance to save any internal data to a save directory on the computer where the client resides.
+   - The `save_node_data` function will be called allowing the node to save any internal data to a save directory on the computer where the client resides.
-   - The node will be allowed to request a rerun of the scenario if it detected a potential problem that should not have occurred (this is left to the user to decide).
+   - The function `check_for_rerun_request` will be called allowing the node to request a rerun of the last scenario if it detected a potential problem that should not have occurred (this is left to the user to decide).
-   - The vehicle nodes log file will get saved to the save directory on the computer where the client resides.
+   - The vehicle node's log file will get saved to the save directory on the computer where the client resides.
 3. The vehicle node's temporary save directory will be reset.
-4. The `reset()` function will be called in which the vehicle node should reset all internal variables that need to be reset.
+4. The `reset` function will be called in which the vehicle node should reset all internal variables that need to be reset.
 5. The vehicle node will send a `NotifyReady` request to the client informing that it is ready for the next scenario.

-### Requesting a Rerun

-Since you may likely wish to save data to a folder for later analysis, the `AutoSceneGenVehicleNode` class provides a function dedicated to letting you save any daya you need.

 ## Clock Time